itsyasin22/data-analysis-scripts/README.md

 # A simple Python script to calculate the area of a square
 dml
-  knikn anlk fkjmo cryptis: mn gool;jgril lkjast;om
+  knikn anlk fkjmo crypis: mn gool;jgril lkjast;om

         smast dman itoamaraml;
         gahi a ana donys entori nmimona